muratk5n/thirdwave/en/README.md

 The three monarchs were like 'sleepwalkers stepping towards an open lift shaft', Richard Davenport-Hines says in his review of Miranda Carter's book on the subject, *The Three Emperors*.
-The events leading pup to the conflict are 'a study in the envy, insincerity, festering rancour and muddle that only families can manage'.
+The events leading up to the conflict are 'a study in the envy, insincerity, festering rancour and muddle that only families can manage'.

 Unlike many family feuds, however, disagreements between the royal